HOW A WATER SOFTENER WORKS

 With the calcium and magnesium removed from the water lime scale build up if effectively stopped and over time the ‘soft water’ will also remove the lime build up in the plumbing of your home.

-Over time, usually once per day, the system needs to be backwashed.
+Over time, the system needs to regenerate.
 This is different to the backwash of a swimming pool where the water flow is simply reversed.
 In the case of the water softener the backwash is actually regeneration.
 As Mg2+ and Ca2+ are removed from the water it sticks to the resin.
 The resin’s capacity is gradually exhausted as the concentration of the Calcium and Magnesium increases.

 The regeneration is done by passing a concentrated brine of sodium chloride back through the resin.
 When the regeneration takes place the Magnesium and Calcium ions are removed from the resin and replaced by Sodium ions, ready for the next round.

-And this explains how does a water softener works.
+This in short is how a water softener works.